Home · Property management · Renting out a new build

 A practical tip

-Before you sign your build contract, write your own list of every item you'd expect to be included.
+Before you sign your build contract, write your own list of every item you would expect to be included.
 Then sit down with your builder and tick each one off the contract line by line.
-If it's not specifically listed, it's not coming.
+If it is not specifically listed, it is not coming.
 Get anything ambiguous in writing.
-This twenty-minute conversation is the cheapest insurance you'll ever buy.
+This twenty-minute conversation is the cheapest insurance you will ever buy.

 Other things commonly missed

-A few more items that get left out or upgraded out of standard packages: side gate locks, soft landscaping (mulch, plants, garden beds rather than just lawn), retaining walls if your block has a slope, shower screens (especially frameless), hot water system overflow trays, internal NBN and data cabling, gutter and downpipe finishes, and external taps.
+A few more items that get left out or upgraded out of standard packages: side gate locks, soft landscaping such as mulch, plants and garden beds rather than just lawn, retaining walls if your block has a slope, shower screens especially frameless, hot water system overflow trays, internal NBN and data cabling, gutter and downpipe finishes, and external taps.
 Each is small on its own.
 Worth running through line by line so nothing surprises you at handover.

 Investor tip